GenomicsAotearoa/hts_workshop_mpi/level3/07-ont-assembly.md

 ## A word on assembly tools

-For the exercise today we will be using the `Canu` assembly tool to work with one of the *M. bovis* genomes.
-Like with other areas of genomics, there are many good options for assembly tools and our usage of `Canu` today is in no way an endorsement that we consider this tool to be the 'best' long read assembler. `Canu` is a very good tool an will give us good results with the data we process today, but when working with real data there are many other good options to try, including:
+For the exercise today we will be using the `Flye` assembly tool to work with one of the *M. bovis* genomes.
+Like with other areas of genomics, there are many good options for assembly tools and our usage of `Flye` today is in no way an endorsement that we consider this tool to be the 'best' long read assembler. `Flye` is a very good tool an will give us good results with the data we process today, but when working with real data there are many other good options to try, including:

 1. `MaSuRCA` ([Zimin *et al.*, 2013](https://doi.org/10.1093/bioinformatics/btt476)) - [https://github.com/alekseyzimin/masurca](https://github.com/alekseyzimin/masurca)
 1. `UniCycler` (and `TriCycler`) ([Wick *et al.*, 2017](https://doi.org/10.1371/journal.pcbi.1005595)) - [https://github.com/rrwick/Unicycler](https://github.com/rrwick/Unicycler)